kekyo/MarkTheRipper/README.md

 It may not make sense to override `now`, but just know that MarkTheRipper does not treat metadata dictionary definitions specially.

 You may be wondering what the default values of `lang` and `template` are.
-Metadata dictionaries can be placed in `resources/base-metadata.json`, which is the base definition for site generation.
+Metadata dictionaries can be placed in `resources/metadata.json`, which is the base definition for site generation.
+(It does not have to be there.
+In fact, it is not present in the minimum sample.)
 For example, the following definition:

 ```json